Rustic-Citrus/digital-futures-bank-challenge/docs/domain-models-test-plan.md

 * [X] It should raise an error *if* an account without an overdraft limit tries to withdraw an amount that is greater than its balance.
 * [X] It should raise an error *if* an account tries to withdraw a negative amount.
 * [X] It should increase the number of transactions stored in the Account object by 1 when a withdrawal is made.
-* [ ] It should store the transaction as an object with the date string, debit string, credit string, and balance string after a withdrawal.
+* [X] It should store the transaction as an object with the date, credit amount, debit amount and balance amount after a withdrawal.

 ### A function that adds an overdraft to the account, which takes a number as an argument, *if* the account has the right to an overdraft.